SFDigitalServices/webform/docs/csv-export.md

 # CSV export for the MVP

 This is only for the ADU permit application MVP.
-The idea is to run a command line to genereate a CSV file and email it out to departments.
+The idea is to run a command line to genereate a CSV file and email it as an attachment to departments.

 ## Setup
 Assuming you already have the webform project checked out, pull in the latest from master